ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ## Problem

-Certain plugins, e.g. `rename`, perform extensive transformations on keys and keysets within Elektra.
+Certain plugins, e.g. `rename`, perform transformations on keys and keysets within Elektra.
 Those transformations include, but are not limited to:

-- Changing the names of the keys inbetween `kdbGet` and `kdbSet` operations
+- Changing the names of the keys back and forth
 - Changing values back and forth for normalization, e.g. `true` -> `1`, `1` -> `true`
 - Adding and removing metadata